 Rethink how you consume and you’ll set an example against fast fashion – sounds easy, right?
 The path towards sustainability on a shoestring budget is actually quite simple:

 - Wear clothes you have for longer.

 Whenever you’re out shopping for your next shirt or skirt, pause and ask yourself the following three questions – they may help you quit fast fashion altogether.

 We tend to buy jeans, sweatshirts, or sneakers simply because they’re cheap.
 But keep in mind: Fast fashion bargain hunting is often misleading.
 Sometimes it doesn’t even pay off: How often do we end up wearing those t-shirts we snagged for under ten each anyway?

 Take a look at the cost per use and you’ll start to notice a couple of things.
 Let’s say a pair of pants cost you $90.
 So we divide the price by the number of days you wore them and we have a running metric of utility.

 - Pants bought for $90: worn 25 times = $3.60 for each day worn

 - Pants bought for $20: worn 5 times = $4.00 for each day worn

 This equation brings us back to reality.
 The more expensive pants pay off in the long run, the cheaper underpriced pair of pants not so much.
-However, if we have a look in our a closets, there’s a good chance we’ll find a wide range of cheap clothing items that we hardly ever wear.
+If we have a look in our closets, there’s a good chance we’ll find a wide range of cheap clothing items that we hardly ever wear.